pagkly/Zed/Investopedia/Investing/COGS.md

 ## Example of How to Use COGS

 As a historical example, let's calculate the cost of goods sold for J.C.
 Penney (NYSE: JCP) for [fiscal year](https://www.investopedia.com/terms/f/fiscalyear.asp) (FY) ended 2016.
-The first step is to find the beginning and ending inventory on the company's balance sheet:
+The first step is to find the beginning and ending inventory on the company's [[Balance Sheet]]:

 -   _Beginning inventory:_ Inventory recorded on the fiscal year ended 2015 = $2.72 billion
 -   _Ending inventory:_ Inventory recorded on the fiscal year ended 2016 = $2.85 billion